JakubZelek/Diblob/README.md

 # Diblob

 Diblob is the package for digraphs (pseudographs) computations.
 Main assumption is enable easily operate on the json digraphs representations.
-Package enables treat subgraph as poin or subraphs extractation for future work.
+Package enables treat subgraph as node or subraphs extraction for future work.
 Package based on basic python structures (not depend on non-basic packages)

 # Installation
-- Packego can be installed with pip using `pip install diblob`.
+- Package can be installed with pip using `pip install diblob`.
-- Using requirements.txt (packages neccessary just for testing) by `pip install -r equirements.txt`.
+- Using requirements.txt (packages necessary just for testing) by `pip install -r equirements.txt`.

 # Data structure